coding4humanists/xquery4humanists/index.md

 Also:

-- To discuss the book, please [join our mailing list](https://groups.google.com/forum/#!forum/xqfh).
+- To discuss the book with other readers, please [join the book's mailing list](https://groups.google.com/forum/#!forum/xqfh).
-- To report errors in the book or a problem with this website, please submit an issue or open a pull request on [the book's GitHub repository](https://github.com/coding4humanists/xquery4humanists).
+- To report errors in the book or a problem with this website, please submit an issue or open a pull request on [the book's GitHub repository](https://github.com/coding4humanists/xquery4humanists/issues/new).
+- To purchase the book, visit [Amazon](https://www.amazon.com/dp/1623498295) or [Texas A&M University Press](https://www.tamupress.com/book/9781623498290/xquery-for-humanists/); see the latter to request a review or exam copy.

 ## About the Book

 XQuery is the best language for querying, manipulating, and transforming XML and JSON documents.
 Because XML is in many ways the lingua franca of the digital humanities, learning XQuery empowers humanists to discover and analyze their data in new ways.

-Until now, though, XQuery has been difficult to learn because there was no textbook designed for non- or beginner programmers. _XQuery for Humanists_ fills this void with an approachable guidebook aimed directly at digital humanists.
+Until now, though, XQuery has been difficult to learn because there was no textbook designed for non-programmers or beginner programmers. _XQuery for Humanists_ fills this void with an approachable guidebook aimed directly at digital humanists.

 Clifford B. Anderson and Joseph C. Wicentowski introduce XQuery in terms accessible to humanities scholars and do not presuppose any prior background in programming.
 It provides an informed, opinionated overview and recommends the best implementations, libraries, and paradigms to empower those who need it most.
 Emphasizing practical applicability, the authors go beyond the XQuery language to include the basics of underlying standards like XPath, related standards like XQuery Full Text and XQuery Update, and explain the difference between XQuery and languages like Python and R. This book will afford readers the skills they need to build and analyze large-scale documentary corpora in XML.